soroushojagh6633/ETL-Learning/Tutorial/OPENAPIs.md

 * *Current weather conditions*
 * *Stations within a map lat/lng bounds*
 * *Search stations by name* </br>
+### Limitations:
+1. It does not support historical data
+2. Maximum of 10 requests per second per user (all the users with the same token consider as a user)
 ##### Sample JSON data:
 ```HTTP Request:
 url: https://api.waqi.info/feed/Calgary/?token=12344444...